 Room air conditioners can quickly cool a broiling bedroom, a sticky family room, and other hot spots in your house for as little as $250.
-Individual units put the cooling where you need it if the climate in your area does not warrant whole-house air-conditioning or if you don’t want to spend $3,000 to $6,000 to have a new central-air system installed.
-Learn about the best fit for your room here.
+Individual units put the cooling where you need it if the climate in your area does not warrant whole-house air-conditioning or if you don’t want to spend $3,000 to $6,000 to have a new central air system installed.
+Learn how to choose the right one for your room here.

-Richard Trethewey gives advice on maintaining a forced-air system to control dust, a unfriendly bug to an otherwise comfortably cool space.
+Richard Trethewey gives advice on maintaining a forced air system to control dust, an unfriendly bug to an otherwise comfortably cool space.
 Read up here.

 If you’re looking for a way to cool down your home without a central air conditioning system, a portable air conditioner might be just what you need.
 Check out this video to see This Old House plumbing and heating contractor Richard Trethewey explains how to get air conditioning where window units aren’t practical.

-Your central-air unit will run trouble-free for years—if you maintain it.
+Your central air unit will run trouble-free for years—if you maintain it.
 Find out how to keep it in tip-top shape with these tips.

 That dust collecting on end tables and bookshelves is only a fraction of what’s actually swimming around in the air: an invisible mix of dust mites, pollen, dander, mold, and smoke that can be annoying to breathe and hazardous to your health.
 Learn how to keep that air clean here.

 A ductless air conditioner, also called a mini-split system, has two major components: a unit mounted on an inside wall that delivers cool air to the room and a unit mounted on the outside of the house.
-Richard Trethewey tells you if it’s the right pick for you here.
+Read our guide to see if it’s the right pick for you.

 Carrying it from or to the basement isn’t just challenging, it’s dangerous, partly because it can block your view of the steps.
-Here, ways to save your back—and maybe a trip to the ER.
+Here are a few ways to save your back—and maybe a trip to the ER.